reactjs/react.dev/src/content/reference/react/experimental_taintObjectReference.md

 #### Caveats {/*caveats*/}

-- Recreating or cloning a tainting object creates a new untained object which main contain sensetive data.
+- Recreating or cloning a tainted object creates a new untained object which main contain sensetive data.
 For example, if you have a tainted `user` object, `const userInfo = {name: user.name, ssn: user.ssn}` or `{...user}` will create new objects which are not tainted. `taintObjectReference` only protects against simple mistakes when the object is passed through to a Client Component unchanged.
-- Functions and class instances can be passed to `taintObjectReference` as `object`.
-Functions and classes are already blocked from being passed to Client Components but the React's default error message will be replaced by what you defined in `errMessage`.
-- If you taint a specific instances of a Typed Array any other copies of the Typed Array will not be tainted.

 <Pitfall>